 Event: (1) occurrence of a particular set of circumstances (2) external or internal stimulus used for synchronization purposes (3) change detectable by the subject software (4) fact that an action has taken place (5) singular moment in time at which some perceptible phenomenological change (energy, matter, or information) occurs at the port of a unit.

+Failure: Inability of a system, subsystem, component, or part to perform its required function within specified limits.
+(Source NPR 8715.3)

 Hazard: A state or a set of conditions, internal or external to a system that has the potential to cause harm.
-Hazard Analysis: Identification and evaluation of existing and potential hazards and the recommended mitigation for the hazard sources found.
+(Source NPR 8715.3) Hazard Analysis: Identifying and evaluating existing and potential hazards and the recommended mitigation for the hazard sources found.
 Hazard Control: Means of reducing the risk of exposure to a hazard.
-Hazardous Operation/Work Activity: Hazardous Operation/Work Activity.
-Any operation or other work activity that, without the implementation of proper mitigations, has a high potential to result in loss of life, serious injury to personnel or public, or damage to property due to the material or equipment involved or the nature of the operation/activity itself.
+(Source NPR 8715.3) Hazardous Operation/Work Activity: Any operation or other work activity that, without the implementation of proper mitigations, has a high potential to result in loss of life, serious injury to personnel or public, or damage to property due to the material or equipment involved or the nature of the operation/activity itself.

-Independent Verification and Validation (IV&V): Verification and validation performed by an organization that is technically, managerially, and financially independent of the development organization.
-(Source: ISO/IEC/IEEE 24765)
+Independent Verification and Validation: Verification and validation performed by an organization that is technically, managerially, and financially independent of the development organization.
+(Source IEEE Definition)

 Inhibit: Design feature that prevents the operation of a function.

+Insight: An element of Government surveillance that monitors contractor compliance using Government-identified metrics and contracted milestones.
+Insight is a continuum that can range from low intensity such as reviewing quarterly reports to high intensity such as performing surveys and reviews.
+(Source NPR 7123.1)

 Maintain: To continue to have; to keep in existence, to stay up-to-date and correct.

-Mission Critical: Item or function that must retain its operational capability to assure no mission failure (i.e., for mission success).
-(Source: NPR 8715.3)
+Mission Critical: [1] Item or function that must retain its operational capability to assure no mission failure (i.e., for mission success).
+[2] An item or function, the failure of which may result in the inability to retain operational capability for mission continuation if corrective action is not successfully performed.
+(Source NASA-STD-8729.1)

+Mission Success: Meeting all mission objectives and requirements for performance and safety.
+(Source NPR 8715.3)

-Monitor: (1) software tool or hardware device that operates concurrently with a system or component and supervises, records, analyzes, or verifies the operation of the system or component; (2) collect project performance data with respect to a plan, produce performance measures, and report and disseminate performance information.
+Monitor: (1) software tool or hardware device that operates concurrently with a system or component and supervises, records, analyzes, or verifies the operation of the system or component; (2) collect project performance data with respect to a plan, process, produce performance measures, and report and disseminate performance information.

 Participate: To be a part of the activity, audit, review, meeting, or assessment.

 Perform: Software assurance does the action specified.
-Perform may include making comparisons of independent results with similar activities performed by engineering, performing audits, and reporting results to engineering.
+Perform may include making comparisons of independent results with similar activities performed by engineering; performing audits; and reporting results to engineering.

 Product: A result of a physical, analytical, or another process.
-The item delivered to the customer (e.g., hardware, software, test reports, data), as well as the processes (e.g., system engineering, design, test, logistics) that make the product possible.
-(Source: NASA-HDBK-8709.22)
+The item delivered to the customer (e.g., hardware, software, test reports, data) and the processes (e.g., system engineering, design, test, logistics) that make the product possible.
+(Source NASA-HDBK-8709.22)

-Program: A strategic investment by a Mission Directorate or Mission Support Office that has a defined architecture and/or technical approach, requirements, funding level, and management structure that initiates and directs one or more projects.
+Program: A strategic investment by a Mission Directorate or Mission Support Office that has a defined architecture and technical approach, requirements, funding level, and management structure that initiates and directs one or more projects.
 A program implements a strategic direction that the Agency has identified as needed to accomplish Agency goals and objectives.
-(Source: NPR 7120.5)
+(Source NPR 7120.5)